Featuring beautiful packaging and regional flavors, Japanese food souvenirs are known as omiyage in Japanese.

 38. Ehime - Tanuki Monaka

-This cute raccoon shaped wafer cracker is a signature omiyage of Ehime Prefecture!
+This cute raccoon-shaped filled wafer sandwich is a signature omiyage of Ehime Prefecture!
 A Tanuki Monaka filling usually consists of a mixture of chestnuts with bean paste inside.

 39. Kochi - Imo Kenpi

-Imo Kenpi is amongst the most popular Japanese food souvenirs of Kochi.
-Made from local sweet potatoes (which are famously extra sweet) they are cut into fine strips and are fried to become delicious and crunchy chips!
+Imo Kenpi is among the most popular Japanese food souvenirs of Kochi.
+Made from local sweet potatoes (which are famously extra sweet) they are cut into fine strips and fried into delicious and crunchy chips!

 40. Fukuoka - Menbei

-A menbei is the combination of “men” from mentaiko (pickled cod roe) with “bei” from senbei (“cracker”).
-Pickled cod roe is a famous product in Fukuoka, so these thin crackers with a zingy mentaiko bite are a popular Fukuoka omiyage.
+A menbei is the combination of “men” from mentaiko (cured and marinated cod roe) with “bei” from senbei (“cracker”).
+Cod roe is a famous product in Fukuoka, so these thin crackers with a zingy mentaiko bite are a popular Fukuoka omiyage.

 41. Saga - Ogi Yokan